amitwalia45944/life-skills-track/Prevention of sexuPrevention of Sexual Harassmental harassment.md

 - They can help to how to file a legal FIR.
 - Trust and prioritize your safety and well-being when responding to incidents of sexual harassment.

+**In simple There are generally three forms of sexual harassment: verbal, visual, and physical.
+Verbal harassment includes making comments about a person's clothing, body, sexual or gender-based jokes or remarks, requesting sexual favors, repeatedly asking someone out, sexual innuendos, threats, and spreading rumors about a person's personal or sexual life.
+Visual harassment can involve displaying posters, drawings, pictures, screen savers, cartoons, emails, or texts of a sexual nature.
+Physical harassment often includes sexual assault, impeding or blocking movement, inappropriate touching (such as kissing, hugging, patting, stroking, or rubbing), sexual gesturing, leering, or staring.**

+****